bids-apps/giga_connectome/docs/source/usage.md

 See examples in [`giga_connectome/data/atlas/`](https://github.com/bids-apps/giga_connectome/tree/main/giga_connectome/data/atlas).

 In the following section, we will generate an atlas on the test data using `nilearn.regions.Parcellations` with ward clustering method.
-Run the following python code to generate the atlas and save to `mkdir ${HOME}/customised_atlas/templateflow` in templateflow convention.
+Run the following python code to generate the atlas and save to `${HOME}/customised_atlas/templateflow` in templateflow convention.

 ```python
 from pathlib import Path